elunna/hackem/hackem_changelog.md

     - Can infect monsters/players with gibberslug larva.
 - (@) grimlock
     - Hates light and can stalk you.
-    - can start with Bone Clubs, bone aklys, axes or orcish spears.
+    - can start with bone clubs, bone aklys, axes or orcish spears.
     - added a claw attack
 - (@) elven wizard
 - (@) mugger